CYB3R-JUNKI3/Daymare-1994-Sandcastle-VR/README.md

 :bulb: Make sure "HUD Always On" is Enabled in the "Gameplay" settings.

 ---
+:question: _I can't run/sprint_

+:bulb: Lower your weapon, you can not run and aim/shoot in this game.

+---
 :question: _When physically turning and I get on a ladder the camera clips and/or character is the wrong side of the ladder_

 :bulb: I am aware of this, this profile/mod does not currently support FULL Roomscale i.e. Physical Turning.